 Don’t Fall For The Growth Trap

-Plus, with exploding domestic consumption as the returning soldiers bought homes and filled those homes with wives and babies, appliances, gadgets, and automobiles, meant that it was nothing but boom times for businesses all around.
+Plus, with exploding domestic consumption as the returning soldiers bought homes and filled those homes with wives and babies, appliances, gadgets, and automobiles, meant that it was nothing but boom times for businesses all over.
 New products were being created, technological breakthroughs were happening everywhere and a quintessential company at the forefront of all that boom was IBM.
 IBM was tech before tech became tech.
 It was the cutting edge.

-So, say in 1950, you were trying to decide between two investments, IBM and Standard Oil of New Jersey (ExxonMobil of today), which one would you have picked?
-Standard Oil of NJ is how I’d define a business that is established with a growing clientele, but at no point would the demand for their products is expected to shoot the lights out.
+So, say in 1950, you were trying to decide between two investments, IBM and Standard Oil of New Jersey (ExxonMobil of today).
+Which one would you have picked?

 IBM did better than Standard Oil on almost all metrics that matter.
-Plus, as information technology advanced and computing became an integral part of the global economy, the tech sector which IBM was a big part of, grew from a mere three percent of the stock market to almost 18 percent.
+Plus, as information technology advanced and computing became an integral part of the global economy, the tech sector which IBM was a big part of, grew from a mere three percent of the stock market to 18 percent.

 So, now with this data and with near perfect foresight, you would have picked IBM.
 And if you did, you did well.